jameswintermute/shredder/README.md

 Run as the **root user** to allow direct access to block devices.

+Shredder offers two secure cleaning modes:

+1. **Filesystem-preserving wipe (default)** — securely overwrites all file data and free space, but keeps the partition table and filesystem structure.
+2. **Full-device shred (forensic)** — overwrites the entire disk, destroying the filesystem and partition table completely.

 ---

 ## ⚠️ WARNING — DATA DESTRUCTION TOOL

-Shredder performs irreversible disk wipes using the Linux `shred` utility.
-Once started, **all data on the target disk is permanently destroyed** — including the filesystem, partition table, and any residual metadata.
+Both modes are **irreversible**.
+Once a wipe or shred is started, **all data on the selected disk will be permanently destroyed**.

 > **Use extreme care.**
 > Verify that you have complete, validated backups before proceeding.